Best beaches in Denmark

 Blom/Getty Images

-Anyone visiting Copenhagen for a day or two, should consider stopping by the public swim basin on Copenhagen Harbor by Islands Brygge, where hundreds of local young people meet to party and dive into the clean waves.
+Anyone visiting Copenhagen for a day or two should consider stopping by the public swim basin on Copenhagen Harbor by Islands Brygge, where hundreds of local young people meet to party and dive into the clean waves.

 Families and those who prefer a quieter seaside experience will enjoy Amager Strandpark, a long coastal beach on the city's southern island comprising a two-kilometer long artificial island forming a lagoon and a large sandy beach.